TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **.type:** Setting the MIME type of the script (default: text/javascript).

-         **.integrity:** (Since TYPO3 7.3) Adds the integrity attribute to the script element to let browsers ensure subresource integrity.
+         **.integrity:** Adds the integrity attribute to the script element to let browsers ensure subresource integrity.
 Useful in hosting scenarios with resources externalized to CDN's.
 See `SRI <http://www.w3.org/TR/SRI/>`_ for more details.
 Integrity hashes may be generated using `<https://srihash.org/>`_.

          **Example:** ::